AriJalk/old-unity-solo-train-game/README.md

 - Gameplay is driven by a ruleset-defined state machine and command/event system.
 - Designed to allow fast iteration on different rulesets for future game projects.

+ > ✳️ This framework also serves as the groundwork for a personal passion project — a solo digital cube rail deckbuilder I hope to release someday.

 ---

 ## Structure